davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   in default behavior.

-  Note: pseudo instruction represents, in this particular context, an abstract measurement of functions size.
+  Note: pseudo instruction represents, in this particular context, an abstract measurement of function's size.
 In no way does it represent a count of assembly instructions and as such its exact meaning might change from one release to an another.